SignTools/SignTools-Builder/README.md

 ### Side effects on your Mac

-While the server will do its best to keep changes to your Mac at a minimum, there is one important exception:

-> :warning: **When signing with a developer account, your default keychain will be changed at the start of the process and restored afterwards.
-Certificate + provisioning profile is unaffected.**
+While this server is not expected to interfere with the normal operation of your system, it does perform a substantial amount of work to get your apps signed, including making changes to the keychain.

-It is highly recommended that you dedicate this Mac exclusively as a builder.
-Using it for other purposes, especially at the same time as a sign job is running, could lead to undefined issues.
+> :warning: **It is highly recommended that you dedicate this Mac exclusively as a builder.
+Using it for other purposes, especially at the same time as a sign job is running, could lead to undefined issues.**

 ## Setup